Felicia Spencer

-Felicia Dawn Spencer (born November 20, 1990) is a retired Canadian mixed martial artist.
-She is the former Invicta FC Featherweight champion and formally competed in the Featherweight division of the Ultimate Fighting Championship.
+Felicia Spencer (born November 29, 1990) is a Canadian former mixed martial artist.
+She is the former Invicta FC Featherweight champion and formerly competed in the Featherweight division of the Ultimate Fighting Championship.

 Background

-Spencer was born in Montreal, Quebec, and she moved to Englewood, Florida with her family as a child, where she later graduated from Lemon Bay High School.
+Spencer was born in Montreal, Quebec, and she moved to Englewood, Florida, with her family as a child, where she later graduated from Lemon Bay High School.
 Joining her older brothers, Spencer started training in Taekwondo at the age of four.
 At twelve years old, she started training in Brazilian jiu-jitsu and added kickboxing to her training five years later.
 She transitioned to train in MMA when she joined Jungle MMA in 2009, when she moved to Orlando to attend the University of Central Florida.